bornpresident/bornpresident.github.io/_posts/2025-01-20-Overview to AI Threat categories.md

 4. Missing size validation

 How attacks happens ?
-Step 1:  The file header includes a n_kv field that tells the loader how many key-value pairs to expect.
+1. The file header includes a `n_kv` field that tells the loader how many key-value pairs to expect.
-Step 2: The loader allocates an array based on this number Step 3: If n_kv is huge or manipulated, the code writes past the allocated memory, potentially corrupting the heap
+2. The loader allocates an array based on this number
+3. If `n_kv` is huge or manipulated, the code writes past the allocated memory, potentially corrupting the heap

 ```shell
 // Code reading n_kv from the file and allocating an array without proper checks